 Areas of counselling I deal with

-I also offer space at a reduced negotiable rate for people on low incomes and discounts are available when buying a block of 6 sessions.
+I also offer a reduced negotiable rate for people on low incomes.

 If you have any questions I would be happy to discuss them before making an appointment.
 Just call me on my mobile number (07764606614) and I will get back to you as soon as I can.